Musical Evening To Be Held To Pay Tribute To 90s, 80s Music - UrduPoint

 Musical Evening To Be Held To Pay Tribute To 90s, 80s Music

-A musical evening, titled 'Yeh Shaam Phir Nahi Aye Gi' will be organized next weekend to pay tribute to the golden era of Pakistani music of 80s and 90s
+A musical evening, titled ""Yeh Shaam Phir Nahi Aye Gi" will be organized here on Saturday to pay tribute to the golden era of Pakistani music of 80s and 90s

-ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Jan, 2020 ) :A musical evening, titled 'Yeh Shaam Phir Nahi Aye Gi' will be organized next weekend to pay tribute to the golden era of Pakistani music of 80s and 90s.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Jan, 2020 ) :A musical evening, titled ""Yeh Shaam Phir Nahi Aye Gi" will be organized here on Saturday to pay tribute to the golden era of Pakistani music of 80s and 90s.

-Arranged by the RUNG school of Music and Arts at The Farm in Bani Gala, the evening will be dedicated to giving tribute to the golden era of Pakistani pop music, 80s and 90s which comprised of famous singers and musicians such as Junaid Jamshaid, Junoon, Amir Zaki and Vital Signs.
+Arranged by the RUNG school of Music and Arts at The Farm in Bani Gala, the evening will be dedicated to the golden era of Pakistani pop music, 80s and 90s, which comprised of famous singers and musicians such as Junaid Jamshaid, Junoon, Amir Zaki and Vital Signs.

 The musical evening will include singer like Razia Abrar on vocals, Zain bin Qaiser on vocals and guitar and Harris Dogar on percussions.

-The organizers said the event was an attempt to hit that nostalgic chord of our golden musical era for which Pakistani music industry was famous in the entire sub-continent.
+The organizers said the event was an attempt to hit the nostalgic chord of our golden musical era for which Pakistani music industry was famous in the entire sub-continent.